plone/training/ttw/mosaic.rst

 Mosaic
 ======

-In this part you will:
+In this section we will:

 * create a *home page* layout,
 * create a *specific talk detail* layout.